jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Forecasting_Yen_Futures_Walkthrough.md

 Plot the raw returns based on the *Settle* column of the dataset.
 <pre><code>yen_futures['Settle'].plot(title='Yen Futures Settle Prices', ylabel='Settle Price in $USD', figsize=(15,10))</code></pre>

-<details><summary>Interpretation of data</summary></details>
+<details><summary>Interpretation of data</summary>
 Overall the view of the data looks non-stationary and that some kind of trend exists.
 I am seeing a pattern of gradual incrases followed by gradual decreases, in approximately 4-year intervals.
 From 1992-1996 there's increase from 6000-12,700, and the from 1996-2000 it gradually declines below 7000 by 1998-1999.
 There's intermittent bursts of micro-increases and decreases in the trends, likely seasonality is playing a role in that.
 Year-over-year along the x-axis, we see from approx years 2003-2013 there's a trending increase the spikes in data getting more pronounced.
-Lots of spikiness plotted raw data presented.
+Lots of spikiness plotted raw data presented.</details>